 LTV to CAC Ratio

-Thus, your company's LTV to CAC ratio, or LTV:CAC, is a quick indicator of a customer's value relative to how much it costs to earn them.
-Ideally, it should take roughly one year to recoup the cost of customer acquisition, and your LTV: CAC should be 3:1 -- in other words, the value of your customers should be three times the cost of acquiring them.
+Companies should aim to find the right balance for this ratio to ensure they're getting the most out of their financial investments.
+Ideally, it should take roughly one year to recoup the cost of customer acquisition, and your LTV: CAC should be 3:1 — in other words, the value of your customers should be three times the cost of acquiring them.

 Customer Costs by Industry